ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial2.md

 3\.
 A new copy of the **hadoop** folder and all of its contents can be found in the **tmp** folder.
 Navigate to **tmp** for verification.
 Check that all of the **hadoop** folder's contents copied successfully.

 ![hadoop_copied_to_tmp](/assets/using-the-command-line-to-manage-hdfs/tutorial2/hadoop_copied_to_tmp.png)

+## Summary <a id="summary-lab2">

+Congratulations!
+We just learned to use the Files View to manage our **sf-salaries-2011-2013.csv** and **sf-salaries-2014.csv** dataset files in HDFS.
+We learned to create, upload and list the the contents in our directories.
+We also acquired the skills to download files from HDFS to our local file system and explored a few advanced features of HDFS file management.

 ## Further Reading